 Amidst this political struggle, Odysseus emerges as the model statesman, the ideal prince.
 Beckoned by wise Athena, Odysseus moves through the masses of people restraining them.
-Toward kings or men of influence, he speaks softly in an attempt to persuade them of the need to continue fighting.
+Confronting both kings and men of influence, Odysseus speaks softly in an attempt to persuade them of the need to continue fighting.
 Toward the loud masses of men, Odysseus forcibly strikes them with his staff.
 Odysseus, the most cunning of the Greeks, behaves differently toward the noisy crowd than he does toward the leaders of men.
-His purpose is to marshall the men in support of war, and in order to best shepherd the people, Odysseus employs a combination of speech and force, persuasion and compulsion.
-Perhaps this is why Homer explicitly identifies Odysseus as “the equal of Zeus in counsel” (Book II, 169)
+His purpose is to marshal the men in support of war, and in order to best shepherd the people, Odysseus employs a combination of speech and force, persuasion and compulsion.
+Perhaps this is why Homer explicitly identifies Odysseus as “the equal of Zeus in counsel” (Book II, 169).